aberhamm/exam-study-app/docs/README.md

 # Documentation

-Welcome to the scxmcl-study-util documentation.
+Welcome to the study-util documentation.

 ## Quick Links